supermarin/lguf-brightness/README.md

 # Adjust brightness of LG UltraFine displays

-Work in progress...

-Compiles and works on Ubuntu 16.04
+Compiles and works on Ubuntu 16.04 and 18.10

 Based on these two projects:
 - https://github.com/unknownzerx/lguf-brightness